python/devguide/developer-workflow/psrt.rst

 Publishing an advisory
 ~~~~~~~~~~~~~~~~~~~~~~

-Once the vulnerability fix has been merged in a public GitHub into the ``main``
+Once the vulnerability fix has been merged into the main branch via a
-branch, an advisory must be published.
+public GitHub pull request, an advisory must be published.
 The advisory requires the severity,
-a title, and a short description of the vulnerable module, function(s),
+a title, and a short description of the vulnerable module, functions,
 behavior and fix.
 This short description can optionally include mitigation steps
 if applying the patch isn't the only way to mitigate the vulnerability.